You use far fewer files than you think, so stop hoarding them.

 You clearly don’t have a proper job

 I run the charity eQuality Time, as COO and work from home on the same machine I do everything else on.
-I take one day off a week to spend with my daughter but otherwise: I’m on this machine
+I take one day off a week to spend with family but otherwise: I’m on this machine

 Applications are files!